smartcontractkit/chainlink-ccip/docs/ccip_protocol.md

 3. Based on the messages, the destination reader determines execution order.

 The commit report is sent to the on-chain code for final processing.
-This includes all token transfers, data handling and user contract interaction.
+This step includes token transfers, data handling and user contract interaction.

 [public-docs]: https://docs.chain.link/ccip
 [ocr-repo]: https://github.com/smartcontractkit/libocr/tree/master